 To summarize what we’ve learned this past year:

-- SEO is a valuable skill to have in your toolkit.
 It may not be an exact science, but it can help direct content and answer audience questions.
 Don’t forget that SEO often means playing the long game– just become somethings fails right now, doesn’t mean that it’s a failure.

-- Putting resources behind promotion is a worthwhile investment.
 If you’re looking for backlinks, make sure to provide content that people actually want to link to.
 If you’re looking for social amplification, investing in an advocacy tool can help your content get more traction on social media.

-- Not every piece of content has to satisfy every need.
 Having a content strategy helps define the purpose of your content marketing.
 From there, you can decide on the type of content that you need to produce to achieve that.
 Having a content mix is healthy, and there is nothing wrong with trialing different types of content in order to see what works best.

 As we continue our content marketing journey in 2017, we’re sure to learn even more lessons throughout the coming year.